-Figure 1 is an illustration of the components of our adaptive multimedia framework, an earlier version of which we presented in [13].
-Static Components refers to elements not contributing directly to the adaptive potential of the framework, i.e. fixed for different tasks.
-Dynamic Components are responsible for the adaptive aspect of the framework, which is designed to be general enough for different contexts, and complex tasks requiring more elaborate utilization of the framework.
+Figure 1 is an illustration of the components of our adaptive multimedia framework.
+Static Components refers to elements not contributing directly to the adaptive potential of the framework, i.e. fixed for different presentations.
+Dynamic Components are responsible for the adaptive aspect of the framework, which is designed to be general enough for different contexts, complex presentation requirements requiring more elaborate utilization of the framework.
 A partial proof of concept implementation of this framework will be described in Section 4, including the data model, the information retrieval model and limited areas of the context model, selection heuristics and effects.
 Here, we present all envisioned alternatives as design solutions.